SoneroUzumaki/Red-Dusk/README.md

 # Red-Dusk
-a theme with a red, greyish, black and white aesthetic.
+a theme with a red, greyish, black and white aesthetic for Kettu/Rain.